lzz73/MSSR-MLP/README.md

 ### Start evaluating
 - You also need to prepare the testing dataset in the corresponding image restoration tasks
 #### Testing on GoPro¡¢HIDE and SOTS(indoor, outdoor) datasets
-- you just need to provide the epoch of the weight and change the path of the dataset in the test.yml, and run
+- you just need to provide the weight and change the path of the dataset in the test.yml, and run
 ```
 python test.py
 ```